 Since both of these designs failed to meet the needs of individuals, people began to understand that the new way of doing business requires spaces that fit different preferences – from focused alone time and teamwork to sitting in the sun and recharging – all in the same day.
 Fostering the wellness-minded workplace has never been easier, so keep on reading and find out how to make it happen!

 Light, air, and water – the three essential elements

 Everyone knows that light, air, and water are the three essential elements that affect our well-being in all aspects of life, which is exactly why they need to be incorporated into the office environment, too.
 First of all, lighting is known to positively impact our productivity and mentality, and this is particularly true for natural light.
-Simply put, lighting can easily become problematic if the wrong source is used in the wrong place, as artificial one can’t replicate the light from the sun.
-Of course, relying on natural light completely is not possible, so make sure to pick artificial lighting that suits the work space properly.
+Simply put, lighting can easily become problematic if the wrong source is used in the wrong place, as an artificial one can’t replicate the light from the sun.
+Of course, relying on natural light completely is not possible, so make sure to pick artificial lighting that suits the workspace properly.

 On the other hand, the impact of air quality on employees’ well-being is also extremely important.
-Unfortunately, a lack of climate control that results in office temperatures being to high or too low is quite common, which is why HVAC chilled-beam systems should be widely adopted.
+Unfortunately, a lack of climate control that results in office temperatures being too high or too low is quite common, which is why HVAC chilled-beam systems should be widely adopted.
 Lastly, ongoing water usage in the office is of the utmost importance as well, and some people claim that harvesting rainwater and using it for irrigation and flush fixtures is a much better and environmentally-friendly solution than an underground cistern that offsets thousands of gallons of water every year.

 Healthy eating + fitness + leisure = increased productivity